joser1996/joser1996.github.io/about.md

 One of the things that I am most proud of is my tenacity and will to get things done.
 For example,I will not stop until I simply finish, but finish it **well**.
 If I do somehting I might as well do it right.
-Although qulaity is a concern I sometihmes might take it to far, but I see this as a good thing. **TODO: Work Well and communication**

 My major goal currently is obtaining a job, because that will allow me to further grow as a developer while hopefully contribute to something worthwhile.